-- a) Subdivision and Lot design;

-- b) Securing Consistency with the Estuary Estates Structure Plan Maps 1-26;

-- c) Roading and vehicle access to lots;
+- a) Subdivision and Lot design; - b) Securing-Consistency with the Estuary Estates Structure Plan Maps 1-26; - c) Transport network Roading and vehicle access to lots; - Water supply (rainwater harvesting and/or reticulated water supply, and water demand management d) (savings))including for fire fighting;

-- d) Water supply;

-- e) Stormwater treatment and disposal (consistent with Maps 3 and 18-26);
+dd) The location and land area requirements of water reservoirs(s) identified with the first subdivision of the Residential Sub-Zone 3D e) Low impact design, sStormwater treatment and disposal (consistent with Maps 3 and 18-26);

+ee) Stormwater management plan for the hydrology of Wetlands 1, 2 and 3 eee) Consent notices for stabilised roofing material

 - f) Public utilities;

-- g) Planting and landscaping (consistent with Estuary Estates Structure Plan Maps 1-26);

-- h) Earthworks and land disturbance;
+- g) Planting and landscaping (consistent with Estuary Estates Structure Plan Maps 1-26); Earthworks and land disturbance:

-- i) Ecological effects;
+- h) Ecological effects;

-- j) Pedestrian connectivity and open space; and

-- k) Environmental effects.
+- Environmental effects.
+Ecology management plan for the adjoining Sub-Zone 8 areas Wetland 3, j) including weed and pest control and indigenous revegetation (where appropriate) and any required mechanisms for ownership an maintenance of the area. - k) Design and construction of central watercourse

+For example, through the use of the Water Efficiency Labelling Scheme